andurooo/boulder-restaurant-recommender/README1.md

 ********************
-# NMF Clustering for Restaurant Features
+# NMF Clustering for Restaurant
 ********************

 ## Table of Contents